Banovci, Vukovar-Syrmia County: Serbian Orthodoxy

 The neoclassical St. Petka's Church was completed in 1819.
 The church and its parish are under jurisdiction of Eparchy of Srem which is based in Sremski Karlovci in neighbouring Serbia.
 The church is dedicated to Saint Parascheva of the Balkans.

 Pentecostalism

 First Pentecostal activities in Banovci started in 1920.
 For beginning of activities of this religious group is connected story about miracle cures of local girl Elizabeth Spies.

 Culture

 Every year on the Orthodox Christmas Eve (January 6), residents in the churchyard have a bonfire for "Badnjak", the Serbian word for Christmas Eve.
 In this occasion locals take oak trees from the area and make a ritual fire.
 These nights the locals remember their old Slavic religion and symbolically confirm Christianity.

 In the rest of the year, villagers are organized around the celebration of New Year's, Women's Day, labor day, the occasion of the end of the school year, important religious holidays, etc.

 The football club, pensioners club, the Protestant community and the Women's Caucus, which also periodically organizes public events, are active participants.

+Publications

+In 2024, the new local annual cultural and literary magazine Ćirin breg was launched, published by the Green Kitten (Zeleno mače), a nongovernmental organization from the village.
+The magazine is published in Serbian.
+It is named after a small artificial elevation on the eastern edge of the village that once served as a narrow-gauge railway route between Port of Vukovar and the main Zagreb–Belgrade railway in Ilača.